jgaines42/Packing-Fraction-of-Proteins/README.md

 For adding Hydrogen atoms: Word, et al. (1999) "Asparagine and glutamine: using hydrogen atom contacts in the choice of sidechain amide orientation" J. Mol.
 Biol.
 285, 1735-1747.
 Website: http://kinemage.biochem.duke.edu/software/reduce.php

 For calcualting packing fraction of proteins: Gaines, et al. (2016) "Random close packing in protein cores" PRE.
-93, 032415.
+93, 032415. and  Rycroft.
+(2009) "Voro++: A three-dimensional Voronoi cell library in C++" Chaos 19, 041111.